torleifg/bookquest/README.md

 ## Gateway

 The gateway abstracts away the details of the external services and transforms metadata from the external services into a common model.
 The application supports three gateways: OAI-PMH (MARC21), Bokbasen (ONIX) and Bibbi.

-Custom mappers can be implemented as needed.
+**Custom mappers can be implemented as needed.** Look into the Config class of the relevant gateway.

 ### OAI-PMH